MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 To get the changed clipboard data within the event handler, the [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.

 Considered alternative - DataTransfer API: As per the current spec, the clipboardchange event is a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) that includes a [DataTransfer](https://html.spec.whatwg.org/multipage/dnd.html#datatransfer) object.
 This is similar to other clipboard related events like [cut](https://w3c.github.io/clipboard-apis/#clipboard-event-cut), [copy](https://w3c.github.io/clipboard-apis/#clipboard-event-copy) or [paste](https://w3c.github.io/clipboard-apis/#clipboard-event-paste) events.
 The [getData](https://html.spec.whatwg.org/multipage/dnd.html#dom-datatransfer-getdata) method of DataTransfer interface could be used to retrieve the clipboard contents of a specific format.
 However this is not preferred since 1.
 It is not expected to change the clipboard contents within a clipboardchange event handler 2.
 It would be inefficient to attach clipboard contents for all formats on every clipboardchange event, especially if the content is large in size and multiple sites are listening for the event.
 Therefore, the only way to read clipboard contents within a clipboardchange event handler would be using the Async Clipboard APIs.
-Note that the clipboardchange event would still be a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) but the [clipboardData](https://www.w3.org/TR/clipboard-apis/#clipboardevent-clipboarddata) attribute would be a null object.
+Note that the clipboardchange event would still be a [ClipboardEvent](https://www.w3.org/TR/clipboard-apis/#clipboard-event-interfaces) but the [clipboardData](https://www.w3.org/TR/clipboard-apis/#clipboardevent-clipboarddata) attribute would be set to a null object.

 ## 6 Appendix